tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The general concerns about forward secrecy apply to SNI encryption just as well as to regular TLS sessions.
 For example, some proposed designs rely on a public key of the multiplexed server to define the SNI encryption key.
-If the corresponding private key was compromised, the adversaries would be able to process archival records of past connections, and retrieve the protected SNI used in these connections.
+If the corresponding private key should be compromised, the adversaries would be able to process archival records of past connections, and retrieve the protected SNI used in these connections.
 These designs failed to maintain forward secrecy of SNI encryption.